amd/InfinityHub-CI/fortran/README.md

 modification to the user's program.

 **NOTE:** Library changes starting from drop 6.0.0 (if linking explicitly to any of these)
-    - The host runtime libraries in 5.3.0: llvm/lib/libFortranRuntime.a
+- The host runtime libraries in 5.3.0:
-        llvm/lib/libFortranDecimal.a
-      have been replaced with:
+    -  llvm/lib/libFortranRuntime.a has been replaced with llvm/lib/libflang_rt.runtim
-        llvm/lib/libflang_rt.runtime.a
-        llvm/lib/libflang_rt.quadmath.a (only needed if app uses 128-bit FP)
+    -  llvm/lib/libFortranDecimal.a has been replaced with llvm/lib/libflang_rt.quadmath.a (only needed if app uses 128-bit FP)
-    - The device runtime library in 5.3.0: llvm/lib/libFortranRuntimeHostDevice.a
+- The device runtime library in 5.3.0:
-      has been replaced with:
+    - llvm/lib/libFortranRuntimeHostDevice.a has been replaced with llvm/lib/libflang_rt.hostdevice.a
-        llvm/lib/libflang_rt.hostdevice.a

 ## Reporting issues